First World Congress of Jewish Women: Speakers

-Among the speakers at the congress's opening session were Marianne Hainisch, founder of the Austrian women's movement; Zwi Perez Chajes, chief rabbi of Vienna; Regine Ulmann and Anitta Müller-Cohen from the women's movement; and Alois Pick, president of Vienna's Israelite Community.
+Among the speakers at the congress's opening session were Marianne Hainisch, founder of the Austrian women's movement; Zwi Perez Chajes, chief rabbi of Vienna; Regine Ulmann and Anitta Müller-Cohen from the women's movement; and Alois Pick, president of the Jewish Community of Vienna (Israelitische Kultusgemeinde Wien).

-Speakers spoke in their own languages, mainly German and English but occasionally also French and Italian.
+Speakers spoke in their first languages, mainly Austrian German and English, but occasionally also French and Italian.
 Where necessary, interpretation was provided.
-Speaking on behalf of Vienna's Sephardic Community, Mazal Ovadia spoke in Hebrew, receiving wide acclaim.
-There were some 200 congress delegates from Austria, Belgium, Czechoslovakia, Denmark, the Free City of Danzig, France, Germany, Hungary, Italy, Latvia, Lithuania, the Netherlands, Mandatory Palestine, Poland, Romania, Switzerland, the United Kingdom, and the United States.
-Representing international Jewish organizations, there were also women from Russia and the Ukraine.
+Speaking on behalf of Vienna's Sephardic community, Mazal Ovadia spoke in Modern Hebrew, receiving wide acclaim.
+There were some 200 congress delegates from the First Austrian Republic, Belgium, Czechoslovakia, Denmark, the Free City of Danzig, the French Third Republic, the Weimar Republic, the Kingdom of Hungary, Fascist Italy, the Republic of Latvia, Lithuania, the Dutch colonial empire, Mandatory Palestine, Second Polish Republic, Kingdom of Romania, Federal Switzerland, the British Empire, and the United States.
+There were also women from the Soviet Union and the Ukrainian Soviet Socialist Republic.

 Topics

 The five main topics discussed over the conference's six day programme included "the duties of the Jewish woman within the community, the problem of refugees and orphans, the situation of homeless girls, aid for emigration, and support for Palestine."
 There was lengthy discussion of how Palestine could serve as a sanctuary for European refugees who wished to relocate.
 Among the speakers on the first days were Roza Pomerantz-Meltzer from Poland on grants for Jewish schools, Bertha Pappenheim from Austria on the need to protect Jewish girls from prostitution, and Dr. Korolik from Russia on the dreadful treatment of Jewish children in Russia.

 The discussions revealed the disastrous consequences for refugees and orphans who had been rendered homeless as a result of pogroms and persecution.
-When representatives from Eastern Europe described the fate of Jews in Russia and the Ukraine, the effects on the participants were so distressing that the proceedings had to be interrupted for a few minutes.
+When representatives from Eastern Europe described the fate of Jews in Russia and Ukraine, the effects on the participants were so distressing that the proceedings had to be interrupted for a few minutes.
 While there was no support for political action, it was suggested that, in line with the Balfour Declaration, Zionism could serve as a practical means of dealing with the suffering experienced by the Jews.

 There was unanimous agreement on the need for support to Palestine.
 In the words of one of the final congress resolutions: "It appears, therefore, to be the duty of all Jews to co-operate in the social-economic reconstruction of Palestine and to assist in the settlement of Jews in that country."